blue-yonder/tsfresh/docs/text/faq.rst

        Yes, the :func:`tsfresh.dataframe_functions.roll_time_series` function allows to conveniently create a rolled time series dataframe from your data.
 You just have to transform your data into one of the supported tsfresh :ref:`data-formats-label`.
-       Then, the :func:`tsfresh.dataframe_functions.roll_time_series` give you a DataFrame with the rolled time series, that you can pass to tsfresh.
+       Then, the :func:`tsfresh.dataframe_functions.roll_time_series` will return a DataFrame with the rolled time series, that you can pass to tsfresh.
-       On the following page you can find a detailed description: :ref:`forecasting-label`.
+       You can find more details here: :ref:`forecasting-label`.

     3. **How can I use tsfresh with windows?**

        We recommend to use `Anaconda <https://www.continuum.io/downloads#windows>`_.
-After installing, open the Anaconda Prompt, create an environment and set up tsfresh (Please be aware that we're using multiprocessing, which can be `problematic <http://stackoverflow.com/questions/18204782/runtimeerror-on-windows-trying-python-multiprocessing>`_.):
+After installation, open the Anaconda Prompt, create an environment and set up tsfresh (Please be aware that we're using multiprocessing, which can be `problematic <http://stackoverflow.com/questions/18204782/runtimeerror-on-windows-trying-python-multiprocessing>`_.):